pwr-Solaar/Solaar/docs/installation.md

 Solaar requires Python 3.6+
 and the `python3-pyudev` package.
-To run the GUI, solaar also requires Gtk3, and its GObject introspection bindings.
+To run the GUI Solaar also requires Gtk3, and its GObject introspection bindings.
 The Debian/Ubuntu packages that need to be installed are `python3-gi` and `gir1.2-gtk-3.0`;